 Gauge: 14 HDC x 11 rows = 4” (10 cm)

-She’s working with a H-8 (5.5 mm) crochet hook.
+She’s working with an H-8 (5.5 mm) crochet hook.
 You would first figure out how many stitches and rows equal 1 in.
 To do this, you would divide the stitch count (14) by the size of the swatch (4).

-So, the designer’s gauge is 3 and half stitches per inch.
+So, the designer’s gauge is 3 and a half stitches per inch.
 Now, to figure out how many stitches will need for a 5-inch swatch, multiply 3.5 x 5 = 17.5 stitches.
-To make a swatch that is 5 inches, you would need 17 and half stitches.
+To make a swatch that is 5 inches, you would need 17 and a half stitches.
 Of course, half a stitch is not possible so I would suggest rounding to the nearest stitch!

 So, to make a 5-inch swatch, you’ll need 18 half double crochets.
 To create your swatch, you would use the size yarn and hook the designer recommends, chain 20 (because we’re counting for the 2 turning chains), HDC in the 2nd CH from hook and in each stitch across.
 You should have 18 stitches.
 Once you reach the end, you would chain 2 for the turning chain, turn your work and HDC in each stitch across.
 Continue in that manner until your piece reaches 5 inches.

 What if you’re a designer needing to make a swatch of her newest design?